tuta-ktech-dev/social_app/docs/users/online-status/user-online-status.md

 ### Error Codes
 - `USER_NOT_FOUND`: User ID doesn't exist
-- `INVALID_STATUS`: Status value is not "online" or "offline"
+- `INVALID_STATUS`: Status value is not "online", "away", "offline", or "unknown"
 - `REDIS_ERROR`: Redis connection or operation failed
 - `UNAUTHORIZED`: User not authorized to update status